-Whether you've just picked up one of Apple's latest iPhones or you're still holding on to that older Apple smartphone, you're certainly not short on apps to download onto your handset.
+Whether you've just picked up one of the best iPhones or you're still holding onto that older model, you're certainly not short on apps to download onto your handset.
 The iOS App Store is one of the standout features of the iOS experience, as iPhones often get first crack at some of the best mobile apps available.
 And app makers want to be sure to get their software onto people's iPhones.

 Best iOS apps by category